ralph-groupscholar/groupscholar-outcome-atlas/ralph-progress.md

 - Added PostgreSQL-backed API for outcomes sync with schema/table setup and cloud sync status.
 - Seeded the production database with six demo outcomes for live data.
 - Updated Outcome Atlas docs and database setup script; Vercel deploy blocked by daily limit.

+## Iteration 7
+- Seeded the production Outcome Atlas database with current demo outcomes after resolving SSL requirements.
+- Documented the environment variable set for the Postgres connection and optional SSL toggle.
+- Attempted a production deploy; Vercel daily deployment limit still in effect.